SuperResolutionElectrochemistry/GPTbased_elementextraction/README.md

 # GPTbased_elementextraction
+This repository providing a general plateform for element extraction from publications through text mining using GPT.
+Articles that have contributed to this repository:
-Supporting code for publilcation: Accelerating the Discovery of Oxygen Reduction Electrocatalysts: High-Throughput Screening of Element Combinations in Pt-Based High-Entropy Alloys
+#1 Accelerating the Discovery of Oxygen Reduction Electrocatalysts: High-Throughput Screening of Element Combinations in Pt-Based High-Entropy Alloys DOI:10.1002/anie.202407116.
+#2 Accelerating the Discovery of Efficient High-Entropy Alloy Electrocatalysts: High-Throughput Experimentation and Data-Driven Strategies